Win the war for talent: How recruiters can see more by looking differently

 The toolbox for quantifying and qualifying talent dates from the last century.
 The weapons used by the majority of recruitment departments in the war for talent are intelligence- or capacity tests, personality questionnaires, interviews and CVs.
 Sometimes supplemented by a reference check or, in the case of internal mobility, job evaluations.
 The 3 shortcomings of that toolkit are of great concern.

-It is precisely in thetalent twenties that performance in previous functions and roles of yesterday no longer provide a basis for performance in the future.
+It is precisely in the talent twenties that performance in previous functions and roles of yesterday no longer provides a basis for performance in the future.
 The toolkit to qualify talent must be overhauled.
 There’s the rub.
 In the year 2020 the assessment industry supplies either casual-looking games or role-playing games based on VR technology; it is almost always old HR wine in new bottles.
-The form is modern, but the underlying basic principles still outdated.
+The form is modern, but the underlying basic principles are still outdated.
 And therefore no longer sufficient.
 Result?
-The massive unutilization of potential valuable matches on the labor market.
+The massive unutilization of potential valuable matches in the labor market.

 The non-hire that has cost Facebook billions.

 Not only traditional companies are guilty of using assessment methods and recruitment tools from the last century.
 The inability of Facebook’s talent acquisition department to recognize atypical talent led to the rejection of both Brian Acton and Jan Koum.
 The CVs and interviewing skills of this largely autodidactic duo did not pass the extremely expensive talent test of the social media giant in 2007.
-Both IT professionals took sweet revenge 6 years after their appplication rejection by selling their mobile messaging platform Whatsapp for almost $20 billion to the same Facebook.
+Both IT professionals took sweet revenge 6 years after their application rejection by selling their mobile messaging platform Whatsapp to Facebook for almost $20 billion.

 Win the war for talent